Trauma therapy

 Peter Levine, the founder of Somatic Experiencing, explains that trauma often develops when there isn’t an empathic observer present, someone who can help you process what happened.
 Without that support, the nervous system can stay in a state of fear or overwhelm long after the event has ended.

-• Yes.
-Somatic therapy can help whether your trauma happened recently or many years ago.
+Yes.
+Somatic therapy and Somatic Experiencing can help whether your trauma happened recently or many years ago.
 Trauma often shows up in the way the brain and nervous system keep reacting as if danger is still present, even when it’s not.
-Those signals drive the body into patterns that feel tense, stuck, or shut down.
+That’s true for both PTSD and complex trauma.

-If your trauma is in the past, this work helps your nervous system finish protective responses that couldn’t happen at the time.
-By noticing what’s happening now in your body and emotions, you begin to shift those old patterns and create more space for resilience, clarity, and connection.
+If your trauma is in the past, this work helps your nervous system complete protective responses that couldn’t happen at the time.
+By noticing what’s happening now in your body and emotions, you begin to shift old patterns and create more space for resilience, clarity, and connection.

 If the trauma is more recent, somatic therapy can support your nervous system before those reactions become deeply ingrained.
 It helps you process what happened in a safe, manageable way, lowering the chance of feeling stuck moving forward.